 Improve Your Responses

 - Read and respond to the questions accurately.
 Be sure to dissect the parts of the question and analyze what each part is asking you to do.
 If the question asks you to describe or discuss, keep those requirements in mind when composing your response — do not just provide a list or a general response.
-Work to respond insightfully and thoroughly focus on the key aspects of the guiding prompt.
+Respond insightfully and thoroughly focus on the key aspects of the guiding prompt.
 If the guiding prompt asks for examples, be sure to keep this requirement in mind while composing your response.
 Keep in mind, the examples may come from the required artifacts.
 Review the "Writing and Formatting Guidelines" in the PPAT® Candidate and Educator Handbook.

 - Answer everything that is asked in the question.
 This seems simple, but many test takers fail to provide a complete response.
 Be sure to carefully review the task requirements and each guiding prompt to ensure you are addressing everything that is asked in the question.
 Providing the required response with adequate detail to describe each step you have taken allows you to submit more evidence that could result in a stronger score.